-Female Redback Spiders are typically black in colour, though they can sometimes be brown.
-Their most distinct feature is a red or orange stripe on the top of their abdomen.
+Female Redback spiders are typically black in colour, though they can sometimes be brown.
+Their most distinctive feature is a red or orange stripe on the top of their abdomen.

-Both male and female Redback Spiders have an hourglass shaped marking on the underside of their abdomen, though the male's is much more pale than the female's.
-Male Redback Spiders are also much smaller than their female counterparts, and they only grow to a modest 5mm compared to the female's 1 cm.
+Both male and female Redback spiders have an hourglass shaped marking on the underside of their abdomen.
+This marking tends to be paler in males, compared to females.
+Male Redback spiders are also much smaller than their female counterparts - they only grow to 5mm, which is modest compared to the female's general size of 1 cm.

 Redback Spiders can be found across Australia wherever there is sufficient food, shelter, and warmth.

-Due to their predilection for dry, sheltered sites, Redback Spiders tend to build their nests, which typically comprise a funnel-like upper retreat area surrounded by sticky catching threads, close to human habitation in sheds, toilets, and under rocks and junk piles.
+Due to their predilection for dry, sheltered sites, Redback spiders tend to build their nests close to human habitation in sheds, toilets, and under rocks and junk piles.

-Redback Spiders are generally retiring creatures and only bite in defence.
-Likewise, they usually stick to their own webs, though females have been known to steal prey from other webs.
+Redback spiders are generally retiring creatures and only bite in defence.
+And though females have been known to steal prey from other webs, they usually stick to their own webs.

-To this end, female Redback Spiders tend to be more aggressive than their male counterparts.
-They are also the only ones capable of harming humans, as the male's fangs are too small to penetrate human skin.
-As such, it is unlikely for a human to be bitten by a Redback Spider unless one of their body parts, such as a hand, comes into direct contact with a web or a female.
+To this end, female Redback spiders tend to be more aggressive than their male counterparts.
+They are also the only ones capable of harming humans - the fangs of male Redback spiders are too small to penetrate human skin.
+As such, it is unlikely for a human to be bitten by a Redback spider unless one of their body parts, such as a hand, comes into direct contact with a web or a female.

 The bite site is likely to remain red and itchy for a few days after the bite occurs.
-If symptoms are still present after 7 days, revisit your doctor.
+If symptoms are still present after 7 days, visit your doctor.